caltechlibrary/newt/user_manual.md

   - [Newt Router](newtrouter.1.md), manages your requests and data pipelines
   - [Newt Generator](newtgenerator.1.md), bootstraps your SQL and Mustache templates
   - [Newt Mustache](newtmustache.1.md), a light weight template engine
-  - Convience tools, not strictly necessary but help in a developer setting
+  - Convenience tools, not strictly necessary but help in a developer setting
     - [newt](newt.1.md), this program runs both Newt Router and Mustache as one process
     - [ws](ws.1.md), provides a localhost static file server on port 8000, including a verbose model for debugging POST, PUT and PATCH